 Senior Equality and Diversity Champion and Chair of the Athena SWAN committee

-During her time at JIC she has taken three periods of maternity leave and enjoyed being able to work flexibly.
+During her time at the John Innes Centre she has taken three periods of maternity leave and enjoyed being able to work flexibly.
 She is part of a dual career family and understands the issues and difficulties that arise when trying to juggle a career and look after young children.

 Before joining the centre, he carried out a study of the impact of industrial funding on research student experiences at two UK universities in the early 90s and inadvertently uncovered gender inequality.
 This published work seeded an active interest in gender equality issues and Athena SWAN now provides the opportunity to make a difference.

 Senior Manager Graduate Studies Office

 During her career she has taken two periods of maternity leave and her ability to balance professional and family commitments has benefited from being able to work part-time and flexibly.

-JIC HR Manager
+John Inne Centre HR Manager

-Since joining NBI Partnership in March 2012, Hannah has benefited from financial support and study leave to support her in the last year of an LLM Employment Law degree.
+Since joining the Norwich Biosciences Institute Partnership in March 2012, Hannah has benefited from financial support and study leave to support her in the last year of an LLM Employment Law degree.

 Research Leader representative

-She acts as mentor and advisor to students and post-docs, assists with JIC/UEA undergraduate and post-graduate teaching, and is passionate about supporting undergraduate students in particular in formulating their career choices.
+She acts as mentor and advisor to students and post-docs, assists with John Innes Centre and UEA undergraduate and post-graduate teaching, and is passionate about supporting undergraduate students in particular in formulating their career choices.

 Lab manager representative

-In his current role he facilitates the smooth and efficient running of the laboratories and associated support services at JIC.
-He advocates flexibility in working practices and patterns in order to achieve the best outcomes for both his staff and JIC.
-Roy is part of a dual career family: his wife also works at JIC, and together they have benefited from flexible working and have taken paternity and maternity leave.
+In his current role he facilitates the smooth and efficient running of the laboratories and associated support services at the John Innes Centre.
+He advocates flexibility in working practices and patterns in order to achieve the best outcomes for both his staff and the John Innes Centre.

-JIC Equality and Diversity Champion
+John Innes Centre Equality and Diversity Champion

 Samantha acts as an advisor to phD students and has a keen interest in science communication and outreach.
-She is a STEM ambassador and leads the annual NBI Year 10 Science Camp educational training scheme.
+She is a STEM ambassador and leads the annual Norwich Biosciences Institute Year 10 Science Camp educational training scheme.

 Head of HR

 She has championed the equality and diversity agenda in a number of organisations and has been involved in a number of CIPD and government groups set up to identify ways to address equality issues.

 Melanie benefits from family-friendly working hours which enables her to do the school run during term time and maximise time at home during the school holidays by working compressed hours

 Dale Sanders, FRS

 During his leadership of Biology, he oversaw the Athena SWAN application that resulted in the first Silver Award to a biosciences department.
 The importance of career development was recognised by the creation of a new departmental post in the area.

 Research Assistant representative

 Karl is an active member of the Research Assistants Voice committee, championing the views and concerns of Research Assistants, of which the majority are female.

 Postdoc Voice representative

 Elizabeth is the Post Doc Voice representative on the committee and has an interest in gender equality across all roles and career development stages.

 Student Voice representative

-Franziska and her family moved from Germany to Norwich in 2012, were she start a PhD in the O'Connor group (Biological Chemistry Department, JIC), her partner joined the Sainsbury Lab and their son a local nursery.
+Franziska and her family moved from Germany to Norwich in 2012, were she start a PhD in the O'Connor group (Biological Chemistry Department, at the John Innes Centre), her partner joined the Sainsbury Lab and their son a local nursery.